Rusty Chambers

-Russell Francis "Rusty" Chambers (November 10, 1953 – July 1, 1981) was an American football linebacker.
-He played for the Tulane Green Wave in college and professionally for the New Orleans Saints and Miami Dolphins of the National Football League.
+Russell Francis "Rusty" Chambers (November 10, 1953 – July 1, 1981) was an American professional football linebacker.
+He played for the Tulane Green Wave in college and professionally for the New Orleans Saints and Miami Dolphins of the National Football League (NFL).
 Chambers led the Dolphins in tackles for two consecutive years.
-His career was tragically cut short at the age of 27 when he died in a car accident on July 1, 1981.
+His career was cut short at the age of 27 when he died in a car accident on July 1, 1981.

 Background

-Chambers was born on November 10, 1953 in Amite City, Louisiana.
+Chambers was born on November 10, 1953, in Amite City, Louisiana.
 His entire childhood was spent in southern Louisiana.
 He attended Loranger High School and received his college degree from Tulane University.

 College career

 Chambers played from 1971 to 1974 at linebacker for the Tulane Green Wave football team under head coach Bennie Ellender.
 In 1973, Chambers helped lead his Tulane football team to its most successful season since 1934.
 The Green Wave won its first six games of the season, including three consecutive victories against top-twenty ranked opponents.
-The team finished with a 9-3 record and a final ranking of No. 15 in the UPI College Football Poll.
+The team finished with a 9–3 record and a final ranking of No. 15 in the UPI College Football Poll.
 Chambers led the team that season with 153 tackles.
-Chambers and his defensive teammates held five opponents to six points or less, including a 14-0 regular victory against in-state rival LSU in the regular season finale before a beyond-capacity crowd of 86,598 at Tulane Stadium.
+Chambers and his defensive teammates held five opponents to six points or less, including a 14–0 regular victory against in-state rival LSU in the regular season finale before a beyond-capacity crowd of 86,598 at Tulane Stadium.
 In that game, the Green Wave beat the LSU Tigers for the first time since 1948.

 Professional career

 New Orleans Saints

 Chambers went undrafted in the 1975 NFL draft; however, he signed a free agent contract with the New Orleans Saints which allowed him to stay at home in southern Louisiana.
 He played the entire 1975 season for the Saints as a backup linebacker and he contributed on the special-teams unit.
-On October 19, 1975, Chambers scored his only professional touchdown at Candlestick Park in a 21-35 loss against the San Francisco 49ers.
+On October 19, 1975, Chambers scored his only professional touchdown at Candlestick Park in a 21–35 loss against the San Francisco 49ers.
 During the fourth quarter, the 49ers punt returner fumbled the football.
 Chambers scooped it up and rumbled 38 yards for a Saints touchdown.